Ramimnur20/zne-raid-bot/README.md

 <div align="center">
-# HELP US REACH 100 MEMBERS BEFORE 2026! https://discord.gg/xHQecAgr9j
 # 🌙 ZNE

 **ZNE** is a **Discord raid bot**.
 It is designed to be a **fast and good raider** and demonstrate new ways of raiding servers by bypassing some limits.
+HELP US REACH 100 MEMBERS BEFORE 2026! https://discord.gg/xHQecAgr9j

 </div>
 <p align="center">